curalife-app/Curalife-Theme-Dev/SHOPIFY-SIMPLE.md

 If theme development doesn't work:

 1. Make sure you're authenticated with `shopify auth login`
-2. Check that your theme builds correctly with `npm run build`
+2. Check that your theme builds correctly with `npm run build:complete`
 3. Try listing available themes with `shopify theme list`

 ### Other Common Issues